c-okelly/Software_eng_Dublin_bikes/README.md

          return current_json_file
 -     for station_no in range(1,103):
                 if station_no != 50:

+* 	To have the map on the bikes_html page show the correct location change the variable “focus_city_coordinates = [lat, long]” in bikes.js line 1 to the latitude and longitude of the required city.

 *  To adjust the program to run in a live state import and instantiate function /modules/sqlite_database_queries.pyupdate_averages() run daily.
 This will update the hourly average table as more data is collected.